-Instagram is a valuable social media platform to increase brand awareness with the highest number of active users.
-Although it isn’t link-friendly, our team has discovered nine ways to get around.
-This article is your unconventional guide on how to share links on Instagram.
+Instagram is a valuable social media platform for increasing brand awareness, as it has a bigger number of active users.
+Although it isn’t link-friendly, our team has discovered nine ways to address this issue.
+This article is your unconventional guide on how to share a link on Instagram.

 Let’s get started!

-Story with an embedded link is a great way to share time-sensitive content.
-The main advantages of Instagram Stories:
+A story with an embedded link is a great way to share time-sensitive content.
+The main advantages of Instagram Stories are as follows:

-- It simplifies users’ journey to the purchase.
+- They simplify users’ journeys toward the purchase.

-Instagram has retired the swipe-up feature in august 2021 and replaced it with clickable stickers.
-The key difference between the two features is that your viewers can now react and reply to your Story with a sticker and use the tappable link.
+Instagram retired the swipe-up feature in August 2021 and replaced it with clickable stickers.
+The key difference between the two features is that your viewers can now react and reply to your story with a sticker via a tappable link.

 People who had the swipe-up privileges will easily adjust to the new sticker option.
-If you have at least 10.000 followers or a verified account, you can access this feature in 8 steps:
+If you have at least 10,000 followers or a verified account, you can access this feature in eight steps:

-- In the appeared tray of stickers, find the link option and tap it
+- In the tray of stickers, find the “link” option, and tap it.

 - Click “+ URL” to add the link.